-3.1 Obtaining Information Directly from Employees
+3.1 Seeking Information Directly from Company Employees

-As mentioned above in 2.5 Procedure of Dawn Raids, the Authority's case handlers can interview employees and officers of undertakings, but if the requested information cannot be provided during the interview, the case handlers may grant additional time to respond to such a request.
+As mentioned above in 2.5 Responding to Interviews/ Questions During the Dawn Raid or Surprise Visit, the Authority's case handlers can interview employees and officers of undertakings, but if the requested information cannot be provided during the interview, the case handlers may grant additional time to respond to such a request.
 Therefore, in practice, employees and officers can delay responding to questions when they are not in a position to provide accurate or complete information, provided that a written response is submitted within the timeframe agreed upon with the case handlers.

-3.2 Obtaining Documentary Information from Target Company
+3.2 Seeking Information Directly from the Target Company or Others

-As explained in 2.9 Enforcement Agency's Procedure for Obtaining Documentary Evidence/Testimony and 2.10 Procedure for Obtaining Other Types of Information,, above, pursuant to Article 44 of the Competition Law, the Board "may request the provision of any documents and information it deems necessary from the parties and other places concerned."
+As explained in 2.10 Obtaining Documentary Evidence or Testimony and 2.12 Obligation to Produce Documents or Other Evidence, pursuant to Article 44 of the Competition Law, the Board " may request the provision of any documents and information it deems necessary from the parties and other places concerned".
 To that end, as an investigating authority the Board is entitled to seek and obtain any relevant evidence and/or documents related to the cartel activity directly from the target company or other companies and third parties concerned.
 The Board can either issue information requests to the relevant party or conduct dawn raids to obtain documentary evidence.